 We are a key partner for the authorities, scientists and the public.
 Our dedication is to promote the 3Rs (REPLACE, REDUCE, REFINE) and the animal welfare and ethical considerations in animal experimentation.

-- Every year we organize a two-day scientific meeting, as well as a symposium at the annual meeting of the Life Sciences Switzerland (LS2).
+- A two-day scientific meeting and a symposium at the annual meeting of the Life Sciences Switzerland (LS2).

-- Our association initiates and supports different networks and working groups promoting the aims of the SGV.
+- We initiates and support different networks and working groups promoting the aims of the SGV.

 - Each year our society awards a prize to an outstanding contribution to the 3Rs and animal welfare in the field of laboratory animal science.

 - We give financial support granted to young researchers attending training courses or meetings and persons who will actively promote and implement the 3Rs and we also financially support projects related to the goals of the SGV with the “SGV 25 years fund".